gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

     ```

 > **Notes:**
-> * By enabling `--docker-privileged`, you are effectively disabling all
+> * By enabling `--docker-privileged`, you are effectively disabling all of
 the security mechanisms of containers and exposing your host to privilege
 escalation which can lead to container breakout.
 For more information, check out the official Docker documentation on
 [Runtime privilege and Linux capabilities][docker-cap].